paliydmn/dd_resi_dvb_t/README.md

-# Project README
+# ResiCast README

 ## Overview

-Project is based on FFMPEG utility.
-Developed for managing UDP MPEGTS streams to write to the DD RESI DVB-T/T2 Modulator.
+**ResiCast** is a sophisticated wrapper around FFmpeg designed to streamline the process of generating FFmpeg commands for each Adapter, selecting TV programs, and multiplexing the output to the DD RESI SDR DVB-T/T2 Modulator.
-This project utilizes a Python virtual environment to manage dependencies and run a FastAPI server.
+It utilizes a Python virtual environment to manage dependencies and run a FastAPI server.
 The provided Makefile simplifies the setup and running of the project.

+## Adapters Page

+### Create Adapter

+On the Adapters page, you can create a new Adapter by filling out a simple form.
+You'll need to:

+1. **Enter an adapter name.**
+2. **Select an available adapter and modulator.**
+3. **Provide a UDP link for `MPTS` or links `SPTS` type** containing the MPEG transport stream.

+> Most of my testing has been conducted using UDP links to `SPTS` (Single Program Transport Stream) from the [Astra Cesbo](https://www.cesbo.com/) application.

+### Scan and Select programs

+Once the Adapter is created, you can scan it to discover all available TV Programs from the UDP inputs.
+The scanning process may take some time.

+After scanning, it's crucial to select and save the desired TV programs.
+Note that you don't need to add a UDP link for channels you don't wish to select TV programs from.

+> **Important:** Currently, the RESI SDR card supports modulation only at 8MHz and DVB-T standard, with a maximum bitrate of 31Mb.
+It’s essential to ensure that the total input bitrate of all SPTS UDP URLs is less than 31Mb.
+For satellite streams, exercise caution when adding streams exceeding 20Mb to the Modulator, as the bitrate of specific programs can spike significantly.

+Additionally, you can add an 'MPTS' (Multiprogram Transport Stream) UDP URL.
+This allows multiple TV programs to be retrieved from a single URL.
+However, be aware of potential issues with programs that have different video/audio codecs and problems with subtitles.
+After scanning MPTS adapters, you can select only the necessary TV programs and streams (video/audio/subtitles).

+## Modulators Page

+On the Modulators page, you can configure the frequency and output power (in dBμV) for each Modulator.
+Changes to the Modulator settings can only be applied when all adapters are stopped.

+## Logs Page

+The Logs page provides a quick, real-time overview of logs.
+All logs are stored in the `/resicast/logs/` directory for easy access.

+## Info Page

+Currently, the Info page displays temperature readings from the sensors on the RESI SDR card, offering a quick way to monitor the card's thermal status.

+---

+This guide provides a clear and concise explanation, making it easy for users to understand how to use the ResiCast application effectively.

-## Setup Instructions
+# Setup Instructions

 ### Prerequisites